olbrich/ruby-units/README.md

 Prerelease Notes
 ----------------

-This is an experimental version that removes 'mathn' as a dependency.
+This version removes 'mathn' as a dependency.
 Mathn alters the behavior of some mathematical operators, which frequently causes unexpected behavior and can be a source of difficult to diagnose bugs.
 Mathn is also scheduled to be removed from the Ruby standard library.